Wnjoki/ewcefOAeo7tEyNDX-ValueInvesto/README.md

                  -Moving Average Convergence Divergence

-I build the Arima model, LSTM and Prophet for forcasting
+I trained the Arima , LSTM and Prophet models for the stock forcasting